Atlas VPN Review (2022): A New Freemium VPN That’s Worth It

 Number of servers and locations

-Atlas VPN has servers in sixteen different countries.
-They offer nineteen server locations in total, with four servers in the US.
-Some of these servers are specifically optimalized for streaming, although those are only available for premium users.
+Atlas VPN has over 750 servers in 44 locations across 37 countries.
 This small network is a decent start, but we assume it will grow in the future.

 Here’s an overview of all Atlas VPN server locations: